What’s the Difference Between Acute and Chronic Inflammation?

 Of course, none of the above causes chronic inflammation in everyone.
 Some people can drink alcohol, eat junk, smoke, and so on and never get chronic inflammation (though they’d probably have some other issues going on…).

 And it’s also important to note that sometimes none of these factors will be present, and someone can still experience chronic inflammation.
-One of the frustrating truths about chronic inflammation is that there’s no clear answer to the question of “what causes chronic inflammation.”
-Oftentimes the root cause could be dynamic, or it might be a combination of factors.
+One of the frustrating truths about chronic inflammation is that there’s often no clear answer to the question of “what causes chronic inflammation.”
+The root cause could be dynamic, or it might be a combination of factors.

 Chronic Inflammation Symptoms